SoFairOA/Dataset/README.md

 * `documents/tei-pre-annotated/`: the articles in XML, extracted from the PDF, with software mentions pre-annotated by the SoftCite Software Mentions Recognizer.
 Pre-annotations are only present to help the annotaters, they have to be checked entirely, and non pre-annotated passages must also be examinedandannotated.

-* `documents/tei-annotated/`: the articles manually annoated in XML format, as expected by the Softcite Software Mention Recognizer to train machine learning models
+* `documents/tei-annotated/`: the articles manually annotated in XML format.

-* `documents/tei-annotated/`: the articles afer manual expert validation and enrichment, this will be used as final gol standard corpus to be published
+* `documents/tei-validated/`: the articles afer manual expert validation and enrichment, this will be the basis of the final gold standard corpus to be published.

 * `documents/metadata/`: the metadata information required for attribution under the CC-BY license, to be added in the final dataset for publication.